Your customers are frustrated. But your product isn’t the problem.

 Videos Just Hit Differently

-It’s why I shifted to focus more on videos, although I still provide documentation when it’s needed.
+It’s why I shifted to include more video offerings as part of my services, although I still provide a lot of documentation.
 This way, I can take my 20+ years of Tech and Technical Writing experience, and my ability to turn complex material into material people can actually use, and apply that to Training and Onboarding videos that help your customers learn and succeed with your product.

 “These videos are a huge step forward and I feel we are pushing above our weight regarding our size and scale.
 I believe the consistent and standard approach will help speed up CS discussions and expectations.”